eeichhorn/Flsun-v400/README.md

 It is simple to get the official KlipperScreen back if you've already installed the custom version.
 If you are just starting the process, and want to use the official version of KlipperScreen, simply use kiauh to install the "official" version and ignore setting up the "custom" KlipperScreen in the guide.

-If you've already gone through al of the steps in the guide you can revert to official Klipper screen by following the following steps:
+If you've already gone through all of the steps in the guide you can revert to official Klipper screen by following the following steps:
 Login into the speeder-pad using ssh (default password: <b>flsun</b>)
 >ssh pi@speeder-pad (or IP address if hostname does not work)
 >cd